HeikoAdams/TIBAN/README.md

 TIBAN
 =====

-TIBan is a small delphi class to easily create and verify IBANs
+TIBan is an easy to use delphi class to create and check international bank account numbers (IBAN).
+Extracting the bank account number and the bank code from an existing IBAN is also possible.

+The class does not return any errormessages in case of errors, so check the value of the ErrorCode property for being 0 after using class functions.
+The errorcodes.txt file contains an explanation of the used errorcodes.